Home > Why CLT?

 Offering only PEFC or FSC certified timber ensures clients maintain a fully transparent Green Supply Chain.
 Chain of Custody certification means that all levels of the supply chain can prove legality and sustainability of the construction products used and be certain that the X-LAM is sourced from well managed forests.

 Air leakage is a significant cause of heat loss, and is therefore a major contributor to energy inefficiency in buildings.
-Airtightness characteristics of X-Lam structures are excellent and values of and around passivhaus standards can be achieved as the connections are typically lapped, screwed and taped.
+Airtightness characteristics of Cross Laminated Timber structures are excellent and values of and around passivhaus standards can be achieved as the connections are typically lapped, screwed and taped.